Natively Format JavaScript Dates and Times

 For many years I used the moment.js

-library instead.
-However, it's interesting to note that native browser capabilities are quite good these days when formatting dates and times and the browser support is great too! (see below)
+capable these days when formatting dates and times, and the browser support is

 Quick 3 minute Overview